Byzantine Fault Tolerant Protocols with Near-Constant Work per Node without Signatures: System of Witness Committees

 To see that the common core $C_u$ contains nodes that all $A_{uv} \neq \emptyset$ have in common, we show that any honest node $v \in V_h$ that wants to join $u$'s committee (i.e., $u \in M_v$ in Line \ref{line:sample_committee}), will be member of all non-empty preliminary committees $A_{uw}$ of honest nodes $w \in V_h$.

 \begin{lemma} Let $v \in V_h$ be an honest node.
 Then $u \in M_v$ if and only if $v \in A_{uw}$ for all $w \in V_h$ with $A_{uw} \neq \emptyset$. \end{lemma}

-\begin{proof} Since $v$ is honest and the time bound in Line \ref{line:time_bound} is sufficient for $v$ to send all its messages $\langle \texttt{member},u \rangle$, any honest node $w \in V_h$ will eventually receive this message from $v$ and add $v$ to $A_{uw}$ and this is also the only way that $w$ will add $v$ to $A_{uw}$.
-The only possibility that remove $v$ from $A_{uw}$ is if $A_{uw}$ exceeds the size limitation in Line \ref{line:prelim_committee_empty}, in which case $A_{uw} = \emptyset$. \end{proof}
+\begin{proof} Since $v$ is honest and the time bound in Line \ref{line:time_bound} is sufficient for $v$ to send all its messages $\langle \texttt{member},u \rangle$ in the synchronous setting, any honest node $w \in V_h$ will eventually receive this message from $v$ and add $v$ to $A_{uw}$.
+Since the receiver of a message can identify the sender this is also the only way that $w$ will add $v$ to $A_{uw}$ (no Byzantine node can cause another node to become member of any committee).
+The only condition that removes $v$ from $A_{uw}$ occurs when $A_{uw}$ exceeds the size limitation in Line \ref{line:prelim_committee_empty}, in which case we have $A_{uw} = \emptyset$. \end{proof}

 Lemma \ref{lem:include_honest_nodes_in_committees} implies that all non-empty preliminary committees $A_{uv}$ of honest nodes $v \in V_h$ contain exactly the same set of honest nodes.
 This observation implies the following Lemma.